 Vacant Board of Directors position

-If you are interested in serving on the Board of Directors, please contact our Board President or Executive Director to discuss this opportunity further.
-Membership with Brant FACS is a requirement.
+If you are interested in serving on the Board of Directors, please contact our Executive Director or Executive Assistant to discuss this opportunity further.
+Please click here to see the skills and experience we are currently seeking.

 Quote from a 1970 OACAS Board Member Handbook – which we believe is still relevant today.